-Smallmouth Bass Fishing Pro-Tips
+Smallmouth Bass Pro-Tips

-One of the best smallmouth bass spawning sites and early season hot-spots is right in Myer’s Bay, within sight of the dock.
+One of the best spawning sites and early season hot-spots is right in Myer’s Bay, within sight of the dock.
 From the end of May through June, some of the best fishing is in bays with south and east exposure to the sun.
 This results in the first warming water of the season.